Spring 2014 Courses

 SPAN 2150-130R (5).
 Intensive Second-Year Spanish, MWF 10:00-11:20 am, Scott Spanbauer

-Presents in a single semester the material normally covered in the two-semester SPAN 2110 and 2120 sequence.
-This course is designed for motivated foreign language students.
+Packs two semesters of Spanish (SPAN 2110 and SPAN 2120) into one semester.
+Begins with a quick review of past tenses and commands, then the student moves on to master more advanced grammar topics, read real-world short stories and texts, improve writing skills, and expand speaking and listening abilities.
 Credit not granted for this course and SPAN 2110 or 2120.
 Prerequisite: SPAN 1020 or placement and departmental approval.
 Fulfills MAPS foreign language requirement.
 Fulfills 2000-level foreign language requirement for IAFS majors with geographic concentration: Latin America.

 WRTG 1150-130R (3).
 First-Year Writing and Rhetoric, T/Th 9:30-10:45 am, Petger Schaberg